 Can I drive myself home after my surgery or procedure?

 No. Due to the anesthesia required for surgeries and procedures, we will not allow any patient to drive themselves home afterwards.
 Please arrange for a family member or close friend to transport you to and from the facility on your day of surgery.

 Who administers anesthesia?

 All anesthetics are administered by a member of the Anesthesia Department here at the Facility.
 The staff consists of anesthesiologists and Certified Registered Nurse Anesthetists (CRNA) who work closely together in providing you with the highest level of care.

 When can I see my family after my surgery or procedure?

-After your outpatient procedure, you will be moved to our Recovery Area.
-When you are fully awake, your family will be able to join you.
-Until then, your family is welcome to wait for you in our comfortable waiting area.
+After your outpatient procedure, you will be moved to our Recovery Area until you fully awake and cleared for discharge.
+Until then, your family is welcome to wait for you in our comfortable waiting area or our cafe area.